-Training/Conference Expense & Travel: CBHC will pay for conferences directly related to the tools/outcomes in the contract and program model.
+Training/Conference Expense & Travel: CBHC will pay for conferences directly related to program model.
 Include the name of the conference, virtual or in-person, the cost (known or estimated) of the conference registration, travel (air or out of town mileage), hotel, and meals as applicable in this line item for staff included in the salary detail or program participants.
 Include number of attendees and their positions.
 If the conference is out of town, transportation to and from the airport and hotel may be included in the budget.
 Meal expense should be budgeted by using the federal rate (see www.gsa.gov for Meal Expenses Breakdown).
 Actual meal expense is not reimbursed.
 If a meal is provided at the conference, CBHC does not reimburse for that per diem meal.
 Do not include the cost of a rental car unless pre-approved by CBHC.

-Special Note: Do not include the cost to attend Nonprofit Leadership Center trainings, the Early Childhood Council conference, or the REACHUP Affirming Fatherhood conference as the CBHC contributes to the cost of the conferences directly to those agencies.
+Special Note: Do not include the cost to attend Nonprofit Leadership Center trainings.